tfariyah31/selenium-testng-pom-framework/README.md

 # selenium-testng-pom-framework
-A Selenium TestNg Page Object Model (POM) automation framework for testing SauceDemo.
+A Selenium TestNG automation framework using the Page Object Model (POM) for testing SauceDemo, built with Java and Maven.
 Features includes data-driven testing (JSON), retry logic (IRetryAnalyzer), Log4j2 for logging and Extent Reports for detailed test reporting.
 ## Features

 *   **Page Object Model (POM):**  Organizes the test code by representing each page of the application as a separate class.
 This improves code readability and maintainability.